keithalewis/math/vs1.md

 _Hint_: $(ST)(a x + y) = S(T(ax + y)) = \cdots$

 __Exercise__. _Show the $i,k$ entry of the matrix of $ST$ is $\sum_{j\in J}t_{ij}s_{jk}$, $i\in I$, $k\in K$_.

+This shows matrix multiplication is composition of linear transformations.

 The set of all linear transformations from $V$ to $W$ is denoted $\LL(V,W)$.
 It is also a vector space with scalar multiplication $(aT)x = a(Tx)$ and vector addition